What you'll learn

 - Call the API proxy using cURL.

 This tutorial walks you through the process of creating and configuring a simple API proxy using the Apigee Edge management UI.
+(To understand why API proxies are so useful in the first place, see the Video concepts).

 The API proxy you'll create is a "hello world".
 When you call the API proxy with an HTTP client (we'll use the cURL tool in a terminal window), the API proxy will send the request to an existing target service that returns text in the response.